 - Keeping the team in the loop by sharing information in the task cards.

-Onboarding new clients is a delicate process, but Plaky’s new clients onboarding template ensures you’ve got all the vital information you need in one spot.
+Onboarding new clients is a delicate process, but Plaky’s client onboarding template ensures you’ve got all the vital information you need in one spot.
 This ready-to-use template allows you to:

 - Centralize your client onboarding workflow,

-- Follow up on the onboarding progress of different clients throughout the phases, and
+- Follow up on the onboarding progress of different clients throughout the entire process, and

 - Have quick access to any pertinent information about the clients at all times.